ab-noori/Cryptopanel/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

   First, I would like to thank Microverse and my coding partners.
-Second, I want to give credit to [`Nerd's lesson`](https://www.youtube.com/@Nerdslesson) YouTub Channel, its [`react tutorial`](https://www.youtube.com/watch?v=cd3P3yXyx30) is really helpful, and third, I should give credit to Nelson Sakwa, I got some inspirations from his design on Behance.
+Second, I want to give credit to [`Nerd's lesson`](https://www.youtube.com/@Nerdslesson) YouTub Channel, its [`react tutorial`](https://www.youtube.com/watch?v=cd3P3yXyx30) is really helpful, and third, I should give credit to `Nelson Sakwa`, I got some inspirations from his design on Behance.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>